trixtar/build-a-unicorn/decisions.md

 2. The @extend method to add Materialize's own classes to HTML elements makes the page very hard to edit since I have no visual cues on which classes I have assigned to each element.
 I'll use the regular method and assign classes directly on my HTML code.

 3. Form inputs seem a bit tricky to edit, especially the range picker.
-I'm going for the basic layout and fix this minor detailes later.
+I'm going for the basic layout and fix these minor details later.

 4. After testing the site on both Chrome & Mozilla, it seems media queries aren't necessary since the site appears to be 100% responsive.
 Hooray!